Saturday, August 15, 2015

 Financing the Mill - Having proved his ability to run a mill at Vassalboro, Libbey next undertook the management of a loss-making mill at East Dover, Maine.
 Working capital was always a problem for him in those early days, but help in buying the lease at East Dover came from two sources.
 The Deering-Milliken firm of textile agents in New York was always seeking new sources of woven goods to sell and was willing to advance money, at interest, to a proven operator in exchange for the right to handle the cream of his output.

-Another, and in this case, local source of capital was his friend Harry Dingley, the son of Congressman Nelson Dingley, whose family had amassed a fortune in the publishing business.
-Harry had an office in the "Journal" Building at 14 Lisbon Street, the same building occupied by the Western Union office.
+Another, and in this case, local source of capital was his friend Henry Dingley, the son of Congressman Nelson Dingley, whose family had amassed a fortune in the publishing business.
+Henry had an office in the "Journal" Building at 14 Lisbon Street, the same building occupied by the Western Union office.
 Since the "Journal" depended on the telegraph for all but local news, this was a convenient arrangement for both concerns.
-Thrown together in the same premises, Scott and Harry soon recognized in each other the qualities which produce successful men and entered a longstanding friendship and partnership which was only dissolved after Scott's death.
+Thrown together in the same premises, Scott and Henry soon recognized in each other the qualities that produced successful men and entered a longstanding friendship and partnership that was only dissolved after Scott's death.

 Separation - By this time, Libbey's full-time presence was required at the East Dover mill, but he was never one to burn his bridges.
 He kept his job at the Western Union office through the unusual expedient of employing a substitute to do the work in his absence.
 Meanwhile, separated from his family except for summers and occasional weekends, his frequent letters, though more practical than sentimental, revealed the intensity of his devotion to his children.